 Browne-Clayton Monument is located in county Wexford.
 It was built between 1839 - 41 and stands over 94 ft high on Carrigadaggan Hill.
 It is the only internally accessible Corinthian column in the World and [...]

-Killiney Obelisk is located on top of Killliney Hill in south county Dublin.
-It was built in 1742 to provide work and commemorate a sad event in Ireland's history.
-It was commissioned by John Malpas [...]
+Killiney Obelisk is located on top of Killiney Hill in south county Dublin and commands some of the most spectacular vistas of Dublin Bay.
+It was built in 1742 to commemorate a sad event in [...]